Religion

 |

-BSA has no requirement for adherence to any particular religious
+America has no requirement for adherence to any particular religious

-nonsectarian.
-Buddhists, followers of
+absolutely nonsectarian.
+Buddhists,

-does not require a Scout attend their faith’s worship services every week; a
+Scout attend their faith’s worship services every week; a Scout could

-Scout could practice their faith privately at home.
-The BSA recognizes religious awards for
+practice their faith privately at home.

-about 35 faith groups including Islam, Judaism, Baha'i, Zoroastrianism,
+including Islam, Judaism, Baha'i, Zoroastrianism, Hinduism, Sikhism and over

-Hinduism, Sikhism and over two dozen varieties of Christianity including
+two dozen varieties of Christianity including Unitarian Universalism; but all

-Unitarian Universalism; but all of the religious training is done by the
+of the religious training is done by the religious organization and not by Scouting

-Once a year our Scouts attend a church service at one of the Churches
+America.
+Once a year our Scouts attend

-sponsoring the Scouting program in Mission Hills . . but
+a “thank you” to the churches for sponsoring the Scouting program in Mission

-this is not mandatory.
-The bottom line
+Hills . . but this is not mandatory.

 Scout is questioned about their “duty to God”, the Scout should be ready to